 What is a mammogram?

-With breast cancer becoming among the most common forms of cancer, and incidents on the rise, mammograms are increasingly becoming important.
+becoming among the most common forms of cancer, and incidents on the rise, mammograms are increasingly becoming important.
 New screening tests, performed in a timely manner, are saving thousands of lives.
 Mammograms are essentially x rays of the breasts.
 In it, the breast is flattened between two plates before imaging.
-The digital mammography does away with the need for film and records the scans digitally.
+Digital mammography does away with the need for film and records the scans digitally.
 This allows analysis by both physicians as well as computers.
 In addition, it reduces the patient’s exposure to radiation by as much as 25%.

 Mammograms allow radiologists to look for breast lumps and changes in breast tissue.
 They can show small lumps or growths that may not be felt during a clinical breast exam.